 How to Apply to the James Buchanan Fellowship

-MA in economics applicants who are interested in applying for the James Buchanan Fellowship should submit a 2-page essay to firstname.lastname@example.org answering the question: How will a master of arts in economics and the James Buchanan Fellowship contribute to advancing and achieving your career goals?
+Applicants to the MA in economics on-campus option who are interested in applying for the James Buchanan Fellowship should submit a 2-page essay to email@example.com answering the question: How will a master of arts in economics and the James Buchanan Fellowship contribute to advancing and achieving your career goals?
 Word documents or PDF files should clearly state the applicant’s name and email address as listed on their admission application.
-Essays should be emailed during the submission of the application to the MA in economics on-campus program.
+Essays should be emailed at the time your graduate application is submitted to George Mason.
 Fellowship applications will be considered during admission decisions after the MA in economics application deadline.
-Only incoming first-year graduate students in the on-campus program are eligible to apply.
+Only incoming first-year graduate students in the on-campus option are eligible to apply.

 Mercatus Center’s MA Fellowship is a two-year, competitive, full-time program for on-campus students pursuing an MA in economics at George Mason University who are interested in gaining an advanced degree in applied economics in preparation for a career in public policy.
 MA Fellows have the opportunity to work as research assistants and coauthors with Mercatus scholars.
 This opportunity involves a work component.